Miami Dolphins elevate 2 for Sunday’s game

-MIAMI GARDENS, Fla. – The Miami Dolphins today announced they have elevated quarterback Mike Glennon and linebacker Brennan Scarlett to the active roster for Sunday's game.
+MIAMI GARDENS, Fla. – The Miami Dolphins today announced they have elevated offensive lineman Lester Cotton and running back La'Mical Perine to the active roster for Sunday's game.

+Cotton joined Miami's practice squad on Dec.
+20, 2022 and has played in 14 career games with one start, all for the Raiders.
+He played in 10 games with one start for Las Vegas this season before he was waived on Dec.
+15, 2022.
+Cotton also had multiple stints on the Raiders' practice squad.
+He originally entered the NFL as an undrafted college free agent with Oakland on May 3, 2019.
+He played collegiately at Alabama where he was a regular starter for the 2017 national championship team alongside current Dolphins teammates Tua Tagovailoa and Jaylen Waddle.

+Perine (name is pronounced la-MICHAEL PEE-rhyne) signed with Miami's practice squad on Oct.
+18, 2022.
+He played the last two seasons (2020-21) for the N.Y.
+Jets, where he appeared in 14 games and totaled 72 carries for 263 yards (3.7 avg.) and two touchdowns.
+He also caught 11 passes for 63 yards (5.7 avg.) and returned two kickoffs for 22 yards (11.0 avg.).
+Perine spent the first part of the 2022 season on Philadelphia's practice squad.
+He originally entered the league as a fourth-round pick (120th overall) by the N.Y.
+Jets in the 2020 NFL Draft.
+Perine played collegiately at Florida.

 |Name